-The SEPA indicative surface water online flood mapping tool records an approx. 500 m stretch of the motorway, within the scheme extents, is at a low to medium risk of surface water flooding (i.e., each year this area has a 0.1% to 0.5% chance of flooding).
+The SEPA indicative surface water online flood mapping tool records an approx. 300 m stretch of the motorway, within the scheme extents, is at a medium risk of surface water flooding (i.e., each year this area has a 0.5% chance of flooding).